jsabater/calabruix/content/posts/grafana/node-exporter/index.md

   http2: true
 ```

-> The `localdomain.com` certificate in the example is a wildcard certificate for the local domain of the cluster, managed internally via PowerDNS, and issued via Let's Encrypt.
+> The `localdomain.com` certificate is a wildcard certificate for the local domain of the cluster, managed internally via PowerDNS, and issued via Let's Encrypt.
 Adapt it to your scenario.

 And let's finish with the `/etc/default/prometheus-node-exporter` file, that contains the the command-line arguments given to the binary: